hed-standard/hed-specification/README.md

 An experimental pre-release is available in the hedxml-test directory
 > [**HTML view of HED8.0.0-beta.2**](https://www.hedtags.org/display_hed_test.html?version=8.0.0-beta.2)
-> Note:this version is in the new XML format and has not officially been moved to the hedxml directory.
+> Note: this version is in the new XML format and has not officially been moved to the hedxml directory.
 The XML is in the hedxml-test directory.

 ### HED-2G vocabulary views